dmlc/xgboost/doc/tutorials/multioutput.rst

     np.testing.assert_allclose(clf.predict(X), y)

-The feature is still under development and might contain unknown issues.
+The feature is still under development with limited support from objectives and metrics.